How to Make an Invoice

 7. Payment Terms

-To prevent any confusion and unnecessary back-and-forth communication, clearly indicate all payment terms on your invoice, such as:
+To prevent any confusion and unnecessary back-and-forth communication, clearly indicate all payment terms on your account statement, such as:

 - How many business days does the payer have to make payment?